Skip to main content

 Suggested by:

-Janet Murray Smith (Col ’80) We rode bikes to Chris Greene Lake from the old dorms first year.
+Janet Murray Smith (Col class of ’80) We rode bikes to Chris Greene Lake from the old dorms first year.
 Summer before fourth year, I had a convertible ’66 MGB.
 We’d pile in the best we could and head on up 29.
 Those were the days!

 Jasmine Jelesoff Larimer A second for Chris Greene Lake!
 We loved it because it was the closest thing to the real beach we could get to.
 Lots of fond memories of baking in the sun (baby oil—before we knew better!) with sand in our toes.